RebeccaStevens/Model-Checker-old/README.md

 * **[main.css](app/styles/main.css)**

-  This stylesheet contains styles that will be applied to the main document but not to elements within `<template is="dom-bind" id="app">...</template>`
+  This stylesheet contains styles that will be applied to the main document.
+It should not be used for styling elements within `<template is="dom-bind" id="app">...</template>` - use [app-theme.html](app/styles/app-theme.html) for that.

 * **[app-theme.html](app/styles/app-theme.html)**

-  This file styles the application.
+  This file styles the application at the top level.
   It is a `.html` rather than a `.css` file because it needs to us `custom-style` which cannot be applied to `.css` files.
   See [here](https://www.polymer-project.org/1.0/docs/devguide/styling.html#custom-style) for details.

+  Note: Our custom elements have their own styles defined with in them.
+These styles are designed to be quite general and can be overridden with this file.

 * **[shared-styles.html](app/styles/shared-styles.html)**

   This file styles both the application and the internals of our custom elements (not 3rd party ones).

-Note: Our custom elements have their own styles defined with in them.
-These styles are quite general and can be overridden in [app-theme.html](app/styles/app-theme.html).
+  Note: Our custom elements may override these stylings.

 ### Testing